sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 To see if your provider supports permissions caching, please refer to the relevant provider documentation on this page.
 For example, [the GitHub provider supports teams and organizations permissions caching](#teams-and-organizations-permissions-caching).

 Note that this can mean that permissions can be out of date.
 To configure caching behaviour, please refer to the relevant provider documentation on this page.
-To force a bypass of caches during a sync, you can manually queue users or repositories for sync with the `invalidateCaches` options via the Sourcegarph GraphQL API:
+To force a bypass of caches during a sync, you can manually queue users or repositories for sync with the `invalidateCaches` options via the Sourcegraph GraphQL API:

 ```gql
 mutation {